5 Steps to FOCUS (Follow One Commitment Until Successful)

 Maybe it’s a certain type of music, too much caffeine (or not enough), or trying to multitask.
 Maybe it’s an email or a Facebook alert.
 Whatever it is, eliminate it.
 If it’s something you can’t stop thinking about — brain dump it.
 Spend three minutes freeing your mind and then focus 100% on your goal-related tasks.
 You’ll get more done in less time, and then you can go back to doing what you enjoy, guilt-free!

 This may seem like a lot … and it is.
-Building a web-writing business is a serious endeavor that requires a long-term commitment.
+Building a freelance writing business is a serious endeavor that requires a long-term commitment.
 But, you only need to do one tiny thing today: COMMIT to one specific goal.

 Then, if you want a step-by-step guide to follow, check out the Wealthy Web Writer Roadmap Tutorials.
 They’ll walk you through building your business, launching your website, and more.

 I’d love to hear from you in the comments!
 What are you committing to?
 What would you add to my steps above?
-Let’s talk about it below …
+Let’s talk about it in the comments below …

 Digital marketing changes fast.
 Join our community now to keep yourself up to date, build your skills, grow your network, and land top-quality clients.
 Learn More »